Znamya (satellite): Znamya 2

 The Znamya 2 was a 20-metre wide space solar mirror.
 Znamya-2 was launched aboard Progress M-15 from Baikonur on 27 October 1992.
 After visiting the EO-12 crew aboard the Mir space station the Progress T-15 then undocked and deployed the reflector from the end of the Russian Progress spacecraft on 4 February 1993, next to the Russian Mir space station.
-The mirror deployed successfully, and, when illuminated, produced a 5 km wide bright spot, which traversed Europe from southern France to western Russia at a speed of 8 km/h.
+The mirror deployed successfully, and, when illuminated, produced a 5 km wide bright spot, which traversed Europe from southern France to western Russia at a speed of 8 km/s.
 The bright spot had a luminosity equivalent to approximately that of a full moon.
 Although clouds covered much of Europe that morning, a few ground observers reported seeing a flash of light as the beam swept by.

-The mirror was de-orbited after several hours and burned up in atmospheric reentry over Canada.
+The mirror was de-orbited after several hours and burned up in atmospheric re-entry over Canada.

 The Znamya mirror had originally been designed as a prototype of a solar sail propulsion system, but was repurposed as a space mirror for illumination when interest in solar sails flagged.